Updated June 25, 2020

 CCPA Public Forums

-The topics discussed during these forums include the possible expansion or redefinition of personal information categories, exceptions that allow for state and federal law compliance, and the establishment of rules and procedures in favor of consumers.
+To receive input on the CCPA, the California Attorney General conducted a total of seven public forums between January and March 2019.
+The topics discussed during these forums included the possible expansion or redefinition of personal information categories, exceptions that allow for state and federal law compliance, and the establishment of rules and procedures in favor of consumers.

-It is impossible to predict what the final state of the CCPA will be.
-When the bill was passed privacy experts and legislators knew it was only the beginning of a long road to implementation, filled with amendments and concessions from privacy advocates and tech companies.
-The public forums will greatly impact guidance on the CCPA and will assist the Attorney General in deciding how to enforce the regulation.
-In the meantime, organizations should be proactive and align their business practices prior to the CCPA going into effect in 2020.
+When the CCPA was first passed in 2018, privacy experts and legislators knew it was only the beginning of a long road to implementation, filled with amendments and concessions from privacy advocates and tech companies.
+The public forums greatly impacted guidance on the CCPA and assisted the Attorney General in deciding how to enforce the regulation.

 Subscribe to Focal Point's Privacy Pulse below - a once-a-month newsletter with guides, webinars, interesting white papers, and news all focused on data privacy.
 You can unsubscribe at any time.